 It is important to have a regular bowel emptying time to avoid any "accidents" and to stay clean.
-Normal sensation to warn that the bowels are about to open and it's time to go to the toilet is damaged.
+The normal sensation to warn that the bowels are about to open and it's time to go to the toilet have possibly been damaged as a result of the Spinal Cord Injury.

-Toilet timing is when your child sits on the toilet at the times when they are most likely to pass a stool such as after a meal (habit training).
+Toilet timing is when your child sits on the toilet at the times when they are most likely to pass a stool such as after a meal.
+This helps create a good hygiene habit (habit training).

-Sometimes rectal stimulants (medications), using digital stimulation (a finger gently in the back passage), suppositories or enemas (medications) need to be used to stimulate the anal sphincter and empty stool from the rectum.
+Sometimes rectal stimulants (medications), using digital stimulation (a finger gently inserted in the back passage), suppositories or enemas (medications) need to be used to stimulate the anal sphincter and empty stool from the rectum.